Prospective business owners

 Professional Limited Liability Company (PLLC)

-State's office must be informed whenever changes occur.
+State's office must be informed whenever registered information changes.
 Corporations and

-LLCs must file annual reports.
+LLCs must also file annual reports.
 For information on these topics,

 Change of name, address, ownership, or registered agent

 or changing a business name